If you want to learn everything about the golden ratio in photography, you’ve come to the right place.

 When we look at a photograph that’s based on the Golden Ratio, it naturally draws our eye to the point of interest.
 The intended message strikes right home.

-How to use the Golden Ratio in your photography
+How to Use the Golden Ratio in Photography

 Now that you know why the Golden Ratio works, it’s time to learn how to apply it in your photos.